 In the coming months as coronavirus spreads across our population and seeps into almost every aspect of how we conduct our lives, we’ll need to adapt to different ways of conducting how we socialise and communicate with each other, both on a personal level and professionally.

 Adapting to changes quickly

 Last week within the short space of 72 hours I was faced with this challenge: to adapt to running an IndieWebCamp as a remote-only event.
-You can find out more about what an IndieWebCamp is in the post I wrote about it last year.

 Previously I’d only participated in IndieWebCamp as an attendee or volunteer but this year I was helping organise one.
 This was intended to take place at a venue in Central London.
 Sadly in the same week recorded cases, let alone unrecorded cases, of coronavirus in the UK were rising rapidly from hundreds to thousands of people, including a steady increase in related deaths.

 Alongside my fellow organisers we initially looked at screening attendees prior to entry to check if they’d visited other affected areas where the virus had already spread significantly.
 As the virus began to spread throughout the UK, at its worst in London, we were faced with a very different decision.
 A couple of days before the event we decided to cancel the venue and run the event remotely.

 Ensuring we communicated this decision with attendees as soon as possible was a priority given many had travel and hotel bookings.
 We’d already had a significant number of attendees cancelling their attendance in the week before which I slightly regret now.
 I feel we might have prevented them cancelling if we’d decided to switch to remote-only earlier on so they could plan ahead with more certainty.